 During December 2009 HEPC, on behalf of the Council for Community and Technical College Education, issued approximately \$78 million in bonds which will be repaid from excess Lottery Funds.
-The College's share of the bond issuance was approximately \$16.5 million, of which approximately \$13.5 million was used to finance the construction of the Beckley Higher Education Center.
-The remaining approximately \$3.0 million was used for classroom renovations at the College's Greenbrier campus.
-The College received approximately \$148 thousand in payments on behalf of the College by HEPC for renovations and improvements which is included in construction in progress at June 30, 2016.
+The College's share of the bond issuance was approximately \$16.5 million, which was used to finance the construction of the Beckley Higher Education Center completed in FY2015 and classroom renovations at the College's Greenbrier campus completed during FY2017.

-In FY2016, the College purchased approximately \$352 thousand in equipment and \$3 thousand in library books.
+In FY2017, the College purchased approximately \$336 thousand in equipment and retired approximately \$29 thousand in equipment.
+Building additions during FY2017 totaled approximately \$3.3 million.
 Readers interested in more detailed information regarding capital assets and debt administration should review the accompanying notes 4 and 5 to the financial statements.